-Before You Call "Action!" - Take Action And Protect Your Film With An LLC
+Before You Call "Action!" - Take Action and Protect Your Film with an LLC for Movie Production

 By Jennifer Reuting, author of Limited Liability Companies for Dummies™